 New Local Plan

-We are at an advanced stage of developing a new Local Plan, which we intend to submit to the Secretary of State for examination in early 2018.
+We are at an advanced stage of developing a new Local Plan, which has now been submitted to the Secretary of State for examination.
 For further details, including our current pre-submission consultation, please visit our new Local Plan webpage.

 The policies we use to decide planning applications:

 Local Plan (previously Local Development Framework) – guides and manages development in the borough.
 The Local Plan comprises the Core Strategy and the MDD.

 Neighbourhood planning – enables the community to guide development in their local area through neighbourhood forums and neighbourhood plan documents.